 So here we go.

-How to Take your Rose Cuttings or Slips
+How to Take a Rose Cuttings or Slips

 My favorite tool for this is Fiskars Bypass Pruners